 The natural beauty of their landscape is beyond words and, did I mention, they have no water or heating bills… They maintain a number of wildlife cameras and see so many different animals around their home.
 Bears are so commonplace that they have named a few of them!
 It’s a wonderful place that requires a lot of work to maintain.

 We recently built a passive solar home right at 7,000 feet and are told by our new friends that we are really saving a lot of money in the winter by absorbing the sun’s heat directly into our insulated slab, which helps to hold the daily sun’s heat within our home overnight.

 We hope to add a few of these solar thermal water tubes to our home soon to increase our thermal mass and help to moderate temperature swings both in the winter and summer.
 Beyond solar, we depend on Cadet forced-air electric wall heaters on thermostats for all of our winter heating needs.
 They usual turn themselves on during the night and turn off soon after the sun comes up most days.
 In the summer, the positioning and excellent insulation in our new home keeps us cooler than most without the need for air conditioning.
 We have ceiling fans in every room.

-We are newcomers to this part of Colorado, so after two years I wrote a book about the ups and downs of moving here to build a passive solar home in the foothills.
-Please share this information with your friends if they are considering similar challenges:
+We are newcomers to rural Colorado, so after two years I compiled a book about the total experience of moving here to build passive solar in the foothills:

-Also please feel free to contact me directly for your own signed copy: MidlifeCrisisQueen@gmail.com
+Please feel free to contact me directly for copies of any of my books!
+MidlifeCrisisQueen@gmail.com